 What is the 50/50 rule for personal injury cases?

-In Queensland, there is what is called a 50/50 rule which is designed to protect the plaintiff when making a personal injury claim from being wiped out financially by legal costs.
+In some states, there is what is called a 50/50 rule which is designed to protect the plaintiff when making a personal injury claim from being wiped out financially by legal costs.
 It works by restricting the amount that a law firm can charge their clients by putting an upper limit on the professional fees (including GST) that a law firm is allowed to charge their client.

 So why the term 50/50?

 The reason it’s called the 50/50 rule is that a law firm cannot deduct more than 50% from a client’s compensation.
 For example, if you were awarded $50,000 in compensation for your accident and injuries after outlays such as medical bills have been deducted, but your law firms’ fees amounted to $33,095, they would only be able to recover $25,000.
-This means that you would keep $25,000 in compensation instead of being ending up with just $19,905.
+This means that you would keep $25,000 in compensation instead of ending up with just $19,905.

-Law firms use the following formulas when calculating caps:
+No win no fee lawyers use the following formulas when calculating caps:

 - Begin with the amount of compensation, including any costs to be paid by the losing party

 - Deduct any refunds the plaintiff needs to make and all your disbursements, to arrive at a balance